SAGE Publishing values our relationship with you and recognises the importance of respecting and protecting your personal information and privacy.

 Information from other sources – we also work with third parties and may receive information about you from them.

-We work with business partners, such as web hosting providers, email service providers, list brokers and other third parties, to deliver our products, services and communications, and they may provide us with additional information about you.
+We work with business partners, such as web-hosting providers, email service providers, list brokers and other third parties, to deliver our products, services and communications, and they may provide us with additional information about you.
 This could include details of content that you have viewed or requested through the SAGE platforms and other websites, or details of which email communications from us you viewed or clicked.

 We may obtain your personal details as a result of a journal transfer or business acquisition, or from societies and associations that we work with.

-The information we may collect about you in this way may include, without limitation, the Internet Protocol (IP) address used, your browser type and version, the type of device used, and time zone setting.
+The information we may collect about you in this way may include, without limitation, the Internet Protocol (IP) address used, your browser type and version, the type of device used, and the time zone setting.
 We may also collect information about each visit you make to our website, including which website you were on immediately before you navigated to our sites, and how you have progressed through and from our sites – as well as content you have searched for or viewed on our sites.

 We use information held about you in the following ways: